Brian1226/Priority-Queue/Specification.md

 ## Alternate Sequences

+4. The user clicks on the "Cancel" option instead.
-2. The user decides not to create a new task.
+    * The app doesn't create a new task.

 ### Alternate Trigger

-* The user doesn't click on the "Create new task" option.
+* The user clicks on the "Cancel" option

 ### Alternate Postconditions

-* No new line appears within the note.
+* No new line for a task appears within the note.

 ***